 Type of Demolition Work

-Residential demolition is generally lower risk than commercial, industrial, or high-rise demolition.
-Work involving asbestos removal, explosive demolition, or demolition adjacent to occupied buildings attracts significantly higher premiums due to the increased risk of injury and property damage.
+Residential strip-outs sit in a lower risk band than multi-storey commercial or industrial demolition.
+Work involving asbestos removal, explosive techniques, or demolition adjacent to occupied buildings attracts materially higher premiums.

 💰